squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       No instance of the rewrite rule were found

-   .. exn:: maxed nested rewriting
+   .. exn:: max nested rewriting reached

       There were too many nested rewriting.
 This is to avoid infinite rewriting loops.